dustinpfister/blog_posts/_posts/js-arrays-are-objects.md

 ## 5 - Conclusion

 I hope this post has helped to address some confusion when it comes to arrays in javaScript and why they seem to be more or less just like objects in general.
 Part of the reason why that is can be explained by saying that they are in fact a kind of object rather than this whole other kind of data type all together which might be the case in other languages.

+At times it might event seem that everything in javaScript is an object, I hear people saying such things now and then but that just simply is not true.
+JavaScript does very much have primitive values, and all though things like a string value might seem to be an object, this object is just a wrapper of the primitive value.